-- 6.1 The PCC's CFO has undertaken a review of capital investment requirements and likely resource levels; there is currently uncertainty around specific requirements and future funding levels.
-Based on these principles, there may be a requirement to borrow to fund the capital programme currently estimated to be £114.8m over the period 2013/14 to 2016/17. - 6.2 Forecasts suggest that there is a range of potential options for borrowing.
-Variable rate borrowing may be attractive throughout 2013/14 as it is expected to be cheaper than long term fixed borrowing.
+- 6.1 The Commissioner's CFO has undertaken a review of capital investment requirements and likely resource levels.
+Although there is currently uncertainty around specific requirements and future funding levels, it is unlikely that there will be a need to borrow to fund the Capital Programme in the next few years. - 6.2 If however there is a need to borrow, forecasts suggest that there are potential options available.
+Variable rate borrowing may be attractive throughout 2014/15 as it is expected to be cheaper than long term fixed borrowing.
 Under 10 year PWLB rates are forecast to be lower than longer term borrowing which could enable the spread of debt maturities as the focus in recent years has been to concentrate on long dated debt. - 6.3 Little difference between 25 and 50 year borrowing is forecast, however, borrowing in the 25 to 30 year period could be more attractive than 50 year borrowing as the spread between the PWLB new borrowing and early repayment rates is considerably less.
-This strategy would also allow for debt rescheduling in the future; again improving the spread in the debt maturity profile.

-- 6.4 Should PWLB rates fall below the forecast rates, borrowing could be undertaken at any time to take advantage of these low rates. - 6.5 However, the next financial year is expected to be a time of relatively low Bank Rate which may present an opportunity to review the PCC's external borrowing strategy.
-As investments exceed the borrowing requirement over the next year, and cash can be accessed from maturing investments, consideration needs to be given to the potential of internal borrowing. - As long term borrowing rates are expected to be higher than rates on the loss of investment income, and look likely to be so for the next couple of years, it may be preferable to avoid some new external borrowing to maximise savings in the short term.
+This strategy would also allow for debt rescheduling in the future; again improving the spread in the debt maturity profile. - 6.4 Should PWLB rates fall below the forecast rates, borrowing could be undertaken at any time to take advantage of low rates. - 6.5 However, the next financial year is expected to see a continuation of the relatively low Bank Rate which may present an opportunity to review the Commissioner's external borrowing strategy.
+As investments exceed the borrowing requirement over the next year, and cash can be accessed from maturing investments, consideration needs to be given to the potential of internal borrowing. - 6.6 As long term borrowing rates are expected to be higher than rates on the loss of investment income, and look likely to be so for the next couple of years, it may be preferable to avoid some new external borrowing to maximise savings in the short term.
 A reduction of investments also has the benefit of reducing exposure to interest rate and credit risk. - 6.
-7 Against this background caution will be adopted with the 2013/14 treasury management operations.
-The PCC's CFO will monitor the interest rate market and adopt a pragmatic approach to any changing circumstances.
+7 Against this background caution will be adopted with the 2014/15 treasury management operations.
+The Commissioner's CFO will monitor the interest rate market and adopt a pragmatic approach to any changing circumstances.